-Panel A shows log enrollment estimates; the results load completely on the private sector H-index.
-The enrollment effect on all nonselective schools is similar to the effect in Table 2, at 1.8 percent for a one standard deviation change in the private Herfindahl index (0.29).
-Reassuringly, market concentration of private institutions has a larger impact on private college enrollment.
+Panel A shows log enrollment estimates; the results load completely on the private sector Herfindahl index.
+The enrollment effect on all nonselective schools is similar to the effect in table 8.2, at 1.8 percent for a one standard deviation change in the private Herfindahl index (0.29).
+Reassuringly, the market concentration of private institutions has a greater impact on private college enrollment.

-While private enrollment responds to heightened competition in both the public and private sector, the effects are in opposing directions: A one standard deviation increase in the public institution H-index leads to an increase in private college enrollment of about 1.7 percent, whereas a one standard deviation increase in private institution H-index leads to a 3.8 percent decline in enrollment.
+While private enrollment responds to heightened competition in both the public and private sectors, the effects are in opposing directions: A onestandard-deviation increase in the public institution Herfindahl index leads to an increase in private college enrollment of about 1.7 percent, whereas a one-standard-deviation increase in the private institution Herfindahl index leads to a 3.8 percent decline in enrollment.
 In contrast, we find no evidence that increased public or private market concentration affects enrollment at public institutions after 2006.